TBJr/TBJr/README.md

 Welcome to my GitHub profile!
 I'm a passionate full-stack software developer and tech enthusiast dedicated to building innovative solutions that make a difference while learning new tech along the process.

-### 🚀 Current Projects
-####EMIS:
-A Laravel 11 project designed to create a seamless communication channel between parents, students, and school administrators, fostering transparency and efficiency.
-It features robust reporting capabilities and synchronizes attendance across platforms.

-####Pay Money App:
-A mobile application for secure and convenient financial transactions, including QR payments, global money transfers, and mobile credit purchases.
-This app ensures top-notch security and an intuitive user experience.

-####Lux Dental Clinic:
-The Lux Dental Clinic project is a comprehensive web application designed to streamline the operations of a modern dental clinic.
-It offers a seamless experience for both patients and clinic staff, enhancing efficiency and improving patient care.

 💻 Technologies & Tools
 Backend: Laravel, Node.js, PHP
 Frontend: HTML, CSS, JavaScript, Vue.js